19 Feb Parshas Tetzaveh; To Light.., To Light.., L’Chaim

 Olive Oil is translated as in the Torah portion as ‘Shemen Zayit’ and is of the same root word of the number ‘8’-shmoneh.
 This reveals the gematria insight that the number 8 in gematria represents that which goes beyond the natural world…the supernatural …the infinite.
 The light that shines out from the Menorah and its Oil thus represent the spreading to the world of G-ds Infinite Light.

-This concept of ‘8-ness’ is also reflected in the 8 holy garments of the Kohanim.
+This concept of ‘8-ness’ (the transcending of the natrural to the supernatural [beyond rational])is also reflected in the 8 Holy garments of the Kohan Gadol.

-When lighting candles whether it be in the Mishkan, The Holy Temple, or in our homes for Shabbos, please considered the following from The Courtship of Lighting a Candle (Aura of Torah-Leib Getzel Lax);
+When lighting candles whether it be in the Mishkan, The Holy Temple, or in our homes for Shabbos, please considered the following as it applies also to relationships and interactions.
+It is from The Courtship of Lighting a Candle (Aura of Torah-Leib Getzel Lax);

 When we light one candle from another we ought not touch the wicks together but allow the unlit wick the opportunity to gently ‘receive’ the flame from the lit candle (shamos).
 It is when the flame is ‘received’ by the newly lit candle (i.e. accepted- transferred), and both flames are burning independently strong that they then unite and rise high, giving birth to one united strong flame.
 Then, the candle has been properly lit.